jeroentvb/weekly-nerd-1819/README.md

 </details>

 Maike Klip does UX at DUO.
 She showed one of the first iterations of DUO.nl, which included some form of a spaceship.
-She also talked extensively about <!-- verbondenheid? -->.
+She also talked extensively about how connected people are to DUO.

 ### Schiphol & accessibility - Ischa Gast
 <details>